snyamahmoud/fsnd-linux-server-config/README.md

   The choice of MTA is subjective, of course.

-  If you want to learn more about email systems and the abbreviations used to describe them, google 'mta mua'. ('MUA' is the mail user agent, the mail client an end user used for handling email.)
+  If you want to learn more about email systems and the abbreviations used to describe them, **google 'mta mua'**. ('MUA' is the mail user agent, the mail client an end user uses for handling email.)

   If you choose postfix, googling 'ubuntu postfix' will point you at the official ubuntu manual section.